-The RPW at Oak Hill’s Southington Location works 16 hours/week: Saturday and Sunday 8am-3pm.
+The RPW at Oak Hill’s Thomaston Location works 40 hours/week: Monday thru Friday 7am-3pm (8).
 The RPW provides a range of services for individuals based on their needs, in their home and in their community.
 This includes but is not limited to personal care, domestic household services, personal appointments, medical appointments, vocational services, community activities, supervision within the home, and other tasks based upon their individual goals.
 Applicants with no experience and interested in entering the direct care field with a desire to serve people with disabilities, or individuals seeking a career change are encouraged to apply to this position.

 - High school diploma or GED

 - At least age 18

 - Valid driver’s license

 - Generous Paid Vacation, Sick, and Personal Time, Plus Paid Holidays

 - Affordable Medical, Dental, and Vision Benefits (Oak Hill pays 50% of your medical deductible)